rsyi/whale/docs/features/metrics.md

 ## Slack alerts
+{% hint style="warning" %}
+We are building out our dedicated 🐳 Slack app, but in the meantime, feel free to join [our community](https://join.slack.com/t/df-whale/shared_invite/zt-k4zmmzw2-mFuBJE1er4AEuW6PF9cpfw) and set up alerts there.
+{% endhint %}

 Metrics can be enhanced with Slack alerts.
 These will send a message to you or your channel if a certain condition is met.
 The syntax is as follows: